 Diagnosis | Treatment | Team Care Advantage | Research | For More Information

 More than 2 million Americans today suffer from conditions that affect the muscles (myopathy), peripheral nerves (neuropathy) or the communication between nerve and muscles (neuromuscular junction).
-Perhaps the most commonly recognized of these disorders is muscular dystrophy and peripheral neuropathy but there are many other neuromuscular conditions as well, including Guillain-Barre Syndrome (GBS), chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), Myasthenia Gravis, Lambert-Eaton myasthenic syndrome (LEMS), motor neuron disorders like ALS (Lou Gehrig’s disease) and muscle diseases such as polymyositis and inclusion body myositis.
+Perhaps the most commonly recognized of these disorders are peripheral neuropathy and ALS (Lou Gehrig’s disease) but there are many other neuromuscular conditions as well, including Myasthenia Gravis, Guillain-Barre Syndrome (GBS), chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), Lambert-Eaton myasthenic syndrome (LEMS), autonomic disorders and muscle diseases such as polymyositis and inclusion body myositis.

 Our neuromuscular specialists are dedicated to compassionate and comprehensive care, using the latest technology for diagnosis.
 We carefully gather patient histories, conduct in-depth physical examinations and perform additional studies that can include blood work, and an electromyography and nerve conduction study (EMG/NCS) for initial functional testing of nerves and muscles.
-Additional testing with nerve and/or muscle biopsies may also be performed.
+We also uniquely offer specialized nerve function testing, including single fiber EMG and autonomic function testing.
+Additional testing with skin, nerve and/or muscle biopsies may also be performed.

-Information obtained from these tests leads to accurate diagnosis and prognosis reporting, resulting eventually in the development of a personalized treatment plan.
+Information obtained from these tests leads to accurate neuromuscular disease diagnosis and prognosis reporting, resulting eventually in the development of a personalized treatment plan.

 At the cutting edge of drug development, we constantly keep abreast of the most advanced therapeutic treatment options to restore a patient’s quality of life and at times reverse or cure the underlying disease.